2 Exploring Candy database

 1. Open the database.

-2. Open the form Boxes.
+2. Open the Boxes form.

 Figure 2.17: Dialog box find and replace.

 1. Click Find Next.
-The content of the box Autumn Surprise is displayed.
+The content for the box “Autumn Surprise” is displayed.

 2. Click Cancel to close the search window.